-- Annual rainfall statistics
+- Annual rainfall statistics.

-- Historic weather patterns in your area
+- Historic weather patterns in your area.

-- Damage incurred due to storms and flooding
+- Damage due to storms and flooding.

-Who Has Access to Flood Maps?
+Who Has Access to Flood Zone Maps?

-Do Flood Maps Affect Insurance Coverage and Rates?
+Do They Affect Insurance Coverage and Rates?

-Does a Flood Map Document Real Flooding?
+Do They Document Real Flooding?

-How are Flood Maps Created?
+How are Flood Zone Maps Created?

-Flood maps are created using a number of innovative technologies, including:
+You can create this type of map by using a number of innovative technologies, including:

-- LIDAR technology
+- LIDAR technology.

-- TRIMR2D computer models
+- TRIMR2D computer models.

-- Geographical information systems
+- Geographical information systems.

-TRIMR2D computer models are known as flow models; they help to solve equations that explain the physics of fluid flow.
+TRIMR2D computer models are known as flow models.
+They help to solve equations that explain the physics of fluid flow.

 What Types of Flood Maps are Available to Me?

-Will a Flood Map Help to Predict Floods?
+Will it Help Predict Floods?

-- Assessment of rainfall totals in real-time
+- Assessment of rainfall totals in real-time.

-- Assessment of changes in water levels, also in real-time
+- Assessment of changes in water levels, also in real-time.

-- An evaluation of a storm’s duration, size, and intensity
+- An evaluation of a storm’s duration, size, and intensity.

-- Awareness of soil moisture, ground temperature, and vegetation that could impact absorption and water flow
+- Awareness of soil moisture, ground temperature, and vegetation that could impact absorption and water flow.